mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 ###### Int/Name Indexer vs `Get<Type>` Methods

-As a developer, we often write the codes below.
+As a developer, we often write the  below.

 ```csharp
 while (reader.Read())